christophermancini/rainbow-six-bootcamp/content/about.md

 ## Contribute to Rainbow Six Bootcamp

 The site is generated using the [Hugo Website Engine](http://gohugo.io/).
-The content has been released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) which means that you may share content we have created as long as it is not for commercial purposes and you credit [Rainbow Six Bootcamp]({{ .Site.BaseURL }}) as the source.
+The content has been released under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) which means that you may share content we have created as long as it is not for commercial purposes and you credit [Rainbow Six Bootcamp]({{ .Site.BaseURL }}) as the source.

 ## Technology Behind Rainbow Six Bootcamp